pdjr-signalk/pdjr-skplugin-renotifier/README.md

 [Gammu](https://wammu.eu/gammu/)
 is a software suite for operating most types of cellphone hardware and is part of most Linux distributions.
-_Gammu_ has out-of-the-box support for the Huawei E353 (but not for all USB cellular modems...).
+_Gammu_ has out-of-the-box support for the Huawei E353 and many other (but not _every_) USB cellular modems....

 ### Email - send notifications by electronic mail

-For the plugin to be able to send email the host system must have a working mail transfer agent (MTA) and a supporting mechanism for permanent or on-demand connection to the Internet.
+For the plugin to be able to send email in a timely fashion the host system must have a working mail transfer agent (MTA) and a supporting mechanism for permanent or on-demand connection to the Internet.
 It is relatively straightforwards, but non-trivial to implement an email infrastructure for a boat that can sensibly support __signalk-renotifier__.
 My solution (summarised below) is home-spun, but there are out-of-box